-- Outlined requirements for the major can be found here (Note: Be sure the bulletin you are looking at is the correct one--dated from the time you entered the University of Nebraska-Lincoln).
+- Outlined requirements for the major can be found here (Note: Be sure the bulletin/catalog you are looking at is the correct one--dated from the time you entered the University of Nebraska-Lincoln).

 - All A&S requirements must be met to receive a degree with a major in Communication Studies.

 - All graduating seniors should speak to an advisor the semester before they plan to graduate to make sure all requirements have been met.

 - Research Methods Course (Choose one for 3 hours):

 - Performance Course (Choose one for 3 hours):

 COMM 109, COMM 205, COMM 209, COMM 212, COMM 220, COMM286, or COMM 295

 - Foundation Courses (Choose two for 6 hours):

 - Upper Level Credit (21 upper-level hours, at least 9 4xx-level hours including COMM 495, excludes COMM 390 and COMM 490)